 Note that satisfactory progress toward a degree is also assessed by your time to degree.

 The Registrar's Office places an academic probation hold on your record if you fail to meet SAP standards.
-This hold prevents you from registering for classes at CGU.
-Refer to the section on How the SAP Review is conducted and the webpage regarding holds.
+This hold prevents you from registering for the semester.

 Academic probation may have other important implications.